ualberta-mueller-group/MCGS/README.md

 - In `x_test.cpp`, write a function `x_test_all` to call all unit tests for your game.
 Add the declaration in `x_test.h`
 - Call `x_test_all` from `test/main_test.cpp`.

+The `test/input` directory contains input files used by unit tests.

 ### Implementing Game-Specific Optimizations
 Currently there is one (unused) game-specific optimization.
 In the future there will be more (and they will be used).